-On an ongoing basis, samples of completed audit files are also subject to internal peer review by a senior audit manager to confirm quality standards are being maintained.
+On an ongoing basis, samples of completed audit files are also subject to internal peer review by a Quality Assurance group.
+The review process is designed to ensure audit work is completed consistently and to the required quality standards.
+The work of the Quality Assurance group is overseen by a senior audit manager.
 Any key learning points are shared with the relevant internal auditors and audit managers.
 The Head of Internal Audit will also be informed of any general areas requiring improvement.
 Appropriate mitigating action will be taken (for example, increased supervision of individual internal auditors or further training).